the-road-to-learn-react/the-road-to-react/manuscript/react-modern/state.md

 ![](images/react-lifecycle.png)

 It's important to note that the `useState` function is called a **React hook**.
 It's only one of many hooks provided by React and this section only scratched the surface of hooks in React.
 You will learn more about them throughout the next sections.
-As for now, you should know that you can have as many `useState` hooks as you want in one or multiple components whereas state can be anything from a JavaScript string (like in our case) to a more complex data structure such as an array or object.
+As for now, you should know that you can have as many `useState` hooks as you want in one or multiple components whereas state can be anything from a JavaScript string (like in this case) to a more complex data structure such as an array or object.

 When the UI is rendered for the first time, every `useState` hook gets initialized with an initial state which gets returned as current state.
 Whenever the UI is re-rendered because of a state change, the `useState` hook uses the most recent state from its internal [closure](https://www.robinwieruch.de/javascript-closure/).
 This might seem odd, as one would assume the `useState` gets declared from scratch every time a component's function runs.
 However, next to each component React allocates an invisible container where information like state is stored in memory.